Green Peanuts Are for Sale, Let the Boiling Begin!!!

-Cook the bacon until brown, remove and drain.
-Pour off all of the bacon fat with the exception of three tablespoons.
+- Cook the bacon until brown, remove and drain.
+Pour off all of the bacon fat except three tablespoons.

-Turn off the heat and puree the mixture with a hand held stick blender until smooth.
-Add the milk, vinegar, salt, and pepper and puree until combined.
+- Turn off the heat and puree the mixture with a hand-held stick blender until smooth.
+Add the milk, vinegar, salt, pepper, and puree until combined.
 Turn back the heat to medium and cook until warmed through, 5-7 minutes.
 Garnish with the reserved bacon and serve.